Typeform/ci-standard-checks/README.md

 easier time adopting them in their CI and platform teams have an easier time rolling out new checks to teams.
 Win-win!

-Right now, included checks are:
+## Included Checks

-- jira-linked: never forget a Jira Issue key in your commits or PRs again!
+- *jira-linked*: never forget a Jira Issue key in your commits or PRs again!
-- secret-scan: make sure you're never ever ever commiting a secret to your repo. _Shhh, it's a secret_ :shushing_face:
+- *secret-scan*: make sure you're never ever ever commiting a secret to your repo. _Shhh, it's a secret_ :shushing_face:

 ## How to use it